Cavachon vs Cavalier King Charles Spaniel: Complete Comparison (2026)

 Exercise and Activity Level Differences

 Activity requirements differ minimally between Cavachon and Cavalier King Charles Spaniel.
 Cavachon requires moderate (30-45 min daily) levels of exercise and engagement, while Cavalier King Charles Spaniel needs moderate activity.
-Similar activity levels mean the daily time commitment is comparable, letting other factors drive the decision.
+Similar energy levels make time commitment a tie; other criteria should break it.
 Cavachon owners should plan for 30-60 minutes of daily activity, compared to 30-60 minutes for Cavalier King Charles Spaniel.
 Under-exercised dogs of either breed develop behavioral issues, but the consequences and management strategies differ.

 Grooming and Maintenance Comparison

 Daily and periodic maintenance requirements differ between Cavachon and Cavalier King Charles Spaniel.
 Cavachon has low to moderate grooming needs, while Cavalier King Charles Spaniel requires moderate maintenance.
 Professional grooming costs reflect these differences: Cavachon owners typically spend $0-$200 annually on grooming, compared to $200-$400 for Cavalier King Charles Spaniel.
-Beyond professional grooming, at-home maintenance includes regular brushing, bathing, nail care, and dental hygiene.
-The time commitment for daily grooming and general habitat maintenance is an important lifestyle consideration.
+Expect to brush, bathe, clip nails, and manage dental care at home, in addition to any professional grooming.
+The time commitment for daily grooming and general home environment management is an important lifestyle consideration.
 Factor grooming costs and time into your total ownership commitment when deciding between these dogs.

 Best for Low-Maintenance Owners